 ForeSee’s Retail Practice Leader Dan Chester commented that “benchmarks help retailers identify problems that might not have otherwise jumped out.
 Once a retailer knows where it is underperforming, it can use survey results, verbatims, session replays, and usability analysis to identify improvements and move up in the benchmark.”

 ForeSee provides its clients with monthly, annual, and seasonal benchmarks.
-And as a part of our presence at trade show Shop.org 2016, we’ve released our August Retail Benchmark Report that you can download now.Categories: Retail
+Read our Retail Benchmark Report, available to download now.Categories: Retail